The Leith Hill HalfNot the toughest, but tough enough!Dorking - Westcott - Leith Hill 11am, Sunday 18 March 2012

 Leith Hill Half Marathon named as one of Britain's top ten best races in 2009 by runners voting at Runner's World |

-Leith Hill Half voted Britain's fourth best half marathon in Britain in 2008 (14th best race overall) by runners voting at Runner's World |
+Leith Hill Half voted one of Britain's top five half marathons in 2008 (14th best race overall) by runners voting at Runner's World |

 Including 1836 feet of total ascent and 1836 feet of total descent (GPS measurement)